Schmurg/growroom-sensing/README.md

 # growroom-sensing
-Arduino-wired environment sensors (Arduino MKR1000 WiFi) send data to SQL database on webserver in the local network
+Arduino-wired environment sensors (Arduino MKR1000 WiFi) send data to SQL database on webserver in the local network.

 The files contain so far:
   o Arduino code that (1) connects to the local network, (2) reads data from simple sensors, (3) connects to a local server in order to (4) send an HTTP request with the data to the server